Worship

 Photo by Pixabay on Pexels.com

 Scripture readings we use in worship often come from the Revised Common Lectionary, a 3-year cycle of readings, used by many Christian churches.
 The readings are organized around the Christian calendar; a new cycle begins every Advent.
 Several readings are suggested for each Sunday.
 We may read one or two selections and use parts of others in prayers & liturgies.
 Many worship materials are keyed to the lectionary.
-You might enjoy Sing for Joy, a weekly broadcast of choral music based on the lectionary passages.
+You might enjoy Sing for Joy, a weekly broadcast of choral music based on the lectionary passages, or God Pause, a brief daily devotion (scripture verse, reflection, and prayer) keyed to the weekly readings from the Revised Common Lectionary.

 Sunday Worship Recordings

 Our in-person worship services are also streamed online, using Zoom.
-Recordings of recent Sunday worship services are embedded on our Home Page; previous recordings can be accessed on Vimeo.
+Recordings the Scripture readings and sermons are embedded on our Home Page; you can access previous recordings on Vimeo.